Fort Mitchell Business Divorce Attorneys Facilitate Smooth Transitions in Ownership

 Skilled management of shareholder and partnership disputes

 Like marriages, business associations are meant to endure, but at some point they may fall apart for a host of different reasons.
 If you formed a partnership or corporation with one or more colleagues but feel it’s time for one of you to move on, you might be ready for a business divorce.
 As in a dissolution of marriage, you will need to protect your rights and property as you transition to the next stage of your professional life.
-At Hemmer DeFrank Wessels, PLLC, our business attorneys are adept at negotiating smooth exits that can keep the organization viable while fairly compensating the parties involved.
+At Hemmer Wessels McMurtry PLLC, our business attorneys are adept at negotiating smooth exits that can keep the organization viable while fairly compensating the parties involved.
 We draw on decades of experience to counsel our clients and to advocate strongly for the best possible outcome.

 When is a business divorce an option?